You should (almost) never buy a pre-built PC.

 Now, the differences between HDMI and DisplayPort are fairly minimal – both can transfer audio and both support 4K.
 Where they differ, however, is in the refresh rate.
 The latest versions of HDMI, 1.4 and 2.0, support 4K at either 30Hz or 60Hz respectively.
 DisplayPort 1.4 can support 4K with a refresh rate as high as 120Hz.

 With that said, we simply advise going with whatever is more convenient, since you’re unlikely to be running a game in 4K and at 120 FPS.
-Also, keep in mind that both HDMI and DisplayPort are backwards-compatible.
+Also, keep in mind that both HDMI and DisplayPort are backward-compatible.

 All this information making your head spin?
 No worries, we have already put together a cohesive and thorough guide to the very best gaming monitors which will definitely be of help when making your choice.